jbold569/jbold569/docs/blog/2021-11-02-hello-github-discussions-goodbye-disqus.md

 *Posted by [Jason Bolden](../about.md) on Nov 02, 2021*

 In short, I don't like the free version of Disqus.
-ADs serve a purpose in this world, and they often allow us to enjoy a lot of valuable content at the cost of a portion of our attention.
+Ads serve a purpose in this world, and they often allow us to enjoy a lot of valuable content at the cost of a portion of our attention.
 However, I don't want them on my blog.
 Instead, let's leverage some of the native functionality of GitHub and create a Discussion thread when a new post is published to the blog; all automated, of course.

 ## Objective
 Referencing the previous post on [Documentation Automation](./2021-07-17-automating-docs-as-code.html), we intend to make a minor change to the existing flow.
 The reason why one would want to do this is to further consolidate the developer experience and make our repo a one-stop shop for all things concerning the project.